cloudfoundry/garden-runc-release/docs/garbage-collection.md

 **Note** If the value of `grootfs.reserved_space_for_other_jobs_in_mb` is > the size of the disk, then the threshold is set to 0, meaning that garbage collection will run on every container create.

 **Note** Container creates will not fail if the new container would cause GrootFS to encroach into the reserved disk space, but garbage collection will be performed after creation.

-The `garden.graph_cleanup_threshold_in_mb` and `grootfs.graph_cleanup_threshold_in_mb` properties cause the threshold to be set explicitly.
-These are now marked as deprecated and only exist in order to preserve backwards compatibility.
-We recommend that you stop setting these properties entirely, and instead set the threshold implicitly via the `grootfs.reserved_space_for_other_jobs_in_mb`.

 ## What value do you recommend I set grootfs.reserved_space_for_other_jobs_in_mb to?